YogPandya12/train-gpt/README.md

 ### Step 380
 ![Step 380](images/step%20380.png)
 - The above screenshots show how the loss decreases as the model is being trained.
-Also, the sample questions during training demonstrate how the model improves as it continues to train.
+Also, the sample review during training demonstrate how the model improves as it continues to train.

 **Logs**:
    - [Training Logs](log.txt): The log file is recorded to showcase how the model responds during its training.
 Although the results are not very good because the model was not trained completely due to a lack of resources, there is clear improvement over time.
 Additionally, the code successfully streams the dataset to train the model.